LaunchCodeEducation/lchs/src/chapters/more-flask/redirect.rst

 form sent a ``POST`` request, ``redirect`` changed it into a ``GET``.

 This shows an important point.
 By default, ``redirect()`` sends a ``GET`` request to the new URL.
 Many times, this is perfectly fine.
-However, to deal with a form submission, then we should preserve the ``POST`` request.
+However, a form submission should preserve the ``POST`` request.

 Response Codes
 ^^^^^^^^^^^^^^